robertzhidealx/cs466-project/README.md

 - On the web app, if a user wants to crawl on the fly, they may specify the number of pages they want to the crawler to stop with, depending on how much time they have on their hands.

+- In our CLI app, the user is guided through a series of questions to determine their preferred configuration of the search.
+Most of these steps have a default selected option (e.g., cosine, TF-IDF) and the user only needs to press enter to select the default, instead of having to manually enter them each and every time they try to search something.
+User experience is what we care about!

 ## Limitations